raspberrypilearning/jam-worksheets/push-button-camera/sense-hat-joystick-camera.md

 ## Multiple photos

-Now that you have successfully taken individual photographs with your camera, it's time to try combining a series of still images to make a stop motion animation.
+Now that you have successfully taken individual photographs with your camera, it's time to try combining a series of still images for a stop-motion animation.

 1. Modify your code to add a loop to keep taking pictures every time the joystick is pressed: